sikha-p/RPA/Utility for generating usage report of the deprecated API endpoints inside a Control Room/README.md

 # Utility for generating usage report of the deprecated API endpoints inside a Control Room
 From A360.33, the POST v1/authentication, POST v1/authentication/token, and v1/usermanagement API endpoints are discontinued and will stop working.
 Update your applications to use the v2 versions of these endpoints.
-Click to learn more.

-Input your control room folder as input to the bot to get the above API usage
+Steps to follow :

+#### STEP 1:
+Download the exported bot (.zip file) from the following GitHub repository https://github.com/partnersolutiondesk/RPA/tree/main/Utility%20for%20generating%20usage%20report%20of%20the%20deprecated%20API%20endpoints%20inside%20a%20Control%20Room

+#### STEP 2:
+Import it to your control room.
+#### STEP 3:
+Open command prompt and run the below given 'pip' commands to install the required python modules to run the script.

+##### External Libraries (Require pip install):
+* requests: pip install requests
+* requests_toolbelt: pip install requests-toolbelt

+##### Standard Library Modules (No pip install needed):
+These modules come with Python, and you can use them directly without installing anything.
+* csv:
+* os:
+* json:
+* shutil:
+* inspect:
+* logging:
+* re
+* datetime
+* pathlib
+* traceback

+#### STEP 4:
+Run the bot by giving the input as shown below

 ![image](https://github.com/user-attachments/assets/ec3df72e-003f-4c25-94a8-abb73c6ac80e)